PiVortex/access-keys-article/article.md

 ## Deriving a keypair from a seed phrase

 Since private keys have poor readability, we can instead generate a seed phrase, a random list of 12 or 24 words representing a private key.
 We then use the seed phrase to derive a private and public key.
 It is worth noting that multiple public keys can be derived from a private key.
-The code below shows how one can easily create a NEAR seed phrase and key pair in node.js.
+The code below shows how one can easily create a NEAR seed phrase in node.js.

 ```javascript
 const { generateSeedPhrase } = require('near-seed-phrase');